librenms/librenms/doc/Support/FAQ.md

 `realStorageUnits 0`

-## <a name="faq28"> What does ignore alert tag on device?</a>
+## <a name="faq28"> What does mean \"ignore alert tag\" on device, component, service and port?</a>

-It used to tag a device to not match specific alert rules where `devices.ignore = 1` condition is is set.
+Tag device, component, service and port to ignore alerts.
+Alert checks will still run.
+However, ignore tag can be read in alert rules.
+For example on device, if `devices.ignore = 0` or `macros.device = 1` condition is is set and ignore alert tag is on, the alert rule won't match.
+The alert rule is ignored.

 ## <a name="faq8"> How do I add support for a new OS?</a>